ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 The `3161-ttc` COSE _protected_ header parameter MUST be used for the mode described in {{sec-timestamp-then-cose}}.

 The `3161-ttc` protected header parameter contains a DER-encoded RFC3161 TimeStampToken wrapped in a CBOR byte string (Major type 2).

+To minimize dependencies, the hash algorithm used for signing the COSE message SHOULD be the same as the algorithm used in the RFC3161 MessageImprint.

 ## `3161-ctt` {#sec-tst-hdr-ctt}